FREQUENTLY ASKED QUESTIONS

 Registration Fee: Returning students have an annual $30 non-refundable registration fee (per student) due upon registration.
 New students have a $40 non-refundable registration fee (per student) due upon registration.

-Costume Fee: A non-refundable fee of $70 (Mommy & Me-Level 3) or $80 (Levels 4-7) will be charged (per student, per class) in the Fall, for your student’s costume to be used in the Spring Student Showcase.
+Costume Fee: A non-refundable $75 fee (Mommy & Me – Level 1) or $85 fee (Levels 2-7 and Primary Ballet/Tap for a 2-in-1 costume) will be charged (per student per class) on October 15, 2023, for your student’s costume to be used in the Spring Student Showcase.
 The costume fee is non-refundable.
 Students will keep their costumes after the showcase.

 Showcase Fee: A non-refundable $45 fee will be charged in the Spring for your student’s participation in the Student Showcase.
 The showcase fee is non-refundable and goes toward the cost of recital overhead.